 Our fight for migrant justice at universities has never been only about investments.
 Across campaigns, students have been demanding institutions that don't serve the interests of corporations but those of our society.
 This fight is now more important than ever.
-We find ourselves struggling within universities that invest in genocide, use the expertise to develop technologies of oppression, and violently repress their own students and staff for speaking out.
+Universities that invest in border industry companies, provide 'education services' to the staff of such offenders, and treat their own students with suspicion and contempt are universities that will always prioritise profit and these corporations over students and staff.
 Through over 10 years of marketisation, our institutions have become well-oiled machines that graduate bankers, engineers or researchers that move on to work for cruel, unjust industries.
-And what's even more worrying is that so many people seem to have accepted it and cannot imagine how it could be different.
+And what's even more worrying is that people seem to have accepted it and cannot imagine how it could be different.
 The neoliberal university has stolen our collective capacity to imagine a better future.
-That is why divestment on campus is fundamental in the context of global crises, such as an impending economic collapse, a looming climate breakdown and the increase of securitisation and militarisation of borders.
+That is why divestment on campus is fundamental in the context of global crises, such as an impending economic collapse, a looming climate breakdown and expanding push factors for migration.
 We need to fight for universities that foster our collective creativity to respond to these crises.
 We need liberated institutions that allow us the space and freedom to imagine, and build, a more just society.
 Divestment from the border industry is one piece of that puzzle.
-In solidarity with the struggles of staff, migrants, anti-arms, anti-racist and BDS campaigners at universities, we can together work towards truly liberated, revolutionary futures.
+In solidarity with the struggles of staff, migrants, anti-arm, anti-racist and BDS campaigners at universities, we can together work towards truly liberated, revolutionary futures.